Wealthfront Review 2026: Is This Robo-Advisor Still Worth It?

 Is Wealthfront safe and legit?

-Yes, and it's been that way since 2011.
+Yes, and it has been since 2011.
 Wealthfront Advisers LLC is registered with the SEC as a registered investment adviser.
 Your investment accounts are protected by SIPC up to $500,000, and the Cash Account is FDIC-insured up to $8 million through partner banks.

 What is the minimum investment for Wealthfront?